-KT: I go through phases of being incredibly organised.
+KT: I go through phases where I am incredibly organised.
 I’ll have “to-do” lists pinned up on my cupboard doors.
 Then others of stuffing receipts into overflowing boxes and not filling in my diary.

 I’ve used several “creative business planners” and found parts of them quite helpful.
 But I started one this year and didn’t manage to complete all of the tasks.
 This made me feel cross with myself, which was counterproductive, so I decided to leave it until next year.

-I find that it’s easier to be organised the more work I have on, and writing lists (by hand) is really the best way of sorting out which tasks need prioritising to avoid panic stations.
+I find that the more work I have on, the easier it is to organise things.
+Writing lists (by hand) is really the best way of sorting out which tasks need prioritising to avoid panic stations.

-ID: People are usually fascinated by the daily life of creative people – do you have a morning or daily routine you’d like to share?
+ID: The daily life of creative people fascinates most of us.
+Do you have a morning or daily routine you’d like to share?